sophialai123/Web-Development/DOM/README.md

 ---
 ## Mouse Events
 - The mousedown event is fired when the user presses a mouse button down.

 - The mouseup event is fired when the user releases the mouse button.

 - The mouseover event is fired when the mouse enters the content of an element.

 - The mouseout event is fired when the mouse leaves an element.
+---
+## Keyboard Events
+- The keydown event is fired while a user presses a key down.

+- The keyup event is fired while a user releases a key.

+- The keypress event is fired when a user presses a key down and releases it.
+This is different from using keydown and keyup events together, because those are two complete events and keypress is one complete event.

+- Keyboard events have unique properties assigned to their event objects like the .key property that stores the values of the key pressed by the user.
+You can program the event handler function to react to a specific key, or react to any interaction with the keyboard.